 The school also has a Head Boy and Head Girl who are elected democratically at the beginning of the year.
 They also have regularly meetings with the Headteacher to feedback about what is good and what can be improved in the school.

 Democracy is embedded within our school curriculum; all children are actively encouraged to participate in class discussions and in their learning.
-Pupils are given opportunities to argue and defend points of view through weekly ‘Thunks’ (philosophical questions) and Public debates on a range of moral and ethical issues.
+Lessons are designed to give children opportunities to debate on a range of moral and ethical issues.

 Mutual Respect

 Children are taught to respect others regardless of their individual differences.
-Bullying of any kind is not tolerated and our approach to dealing with bullying incidents can be found in our Behaviour Policy.
-We have booklets available for parents about Bullying if you would like further information.
+Bullying of any kind is not tolerated and our approach to dealing with bullying incidents can be found in our Anti- Bullying Policy.
+We are an All Together School, working with the Anti-Bullying Alliance.
+We have an excellent pastoral who can support if parents feel that their child may be being bullied.

-Children are taught about how to develop respectful relationships in a wide variety of ways including through our PATHs curriculum.
+Children are taught about how to develop respectful relationships in a wide variety of ways including through our PATHs/PSHE curriculum.
 We also promote mutual respect in the online world.
-All the children have attended an NSPCC assembly, Cyber Bullying workshops and they will be taking part in Internet Safety Day in February.
+All the children have lessons on Internet Safety as part of the Computing Curriculum and in February we have a particular focus on Internet Safety week.

 We hold assemblies that celebrate difference and other cultures.
-For example, the festivals of Divali and Thanksgiving have been explored in assemblies.
+For example, the festivals from different faiths are explored in assemblies.
+Children are encouraged to share their different experiences with others e.g. Muslim children talking to others about Ramadan and a child with ASD talking to peers about how this affects their life.
 These help to build understanding of different people and their belief systems.

 Equality is one of our values and is promoted in every aspect of school.
-We actively promote gender equality and teach the children about racial equality through PATHs lessons.
+We actively promote gender equality and teach the children about racial equality through PATHs/PSHE lessons.

 The charity work that our children participate in is extremely valuable in helping them to develop a respect for others whilst also supporting the development of their role as active citizens in the wider society.